Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Settings and Results

 \section{Settings and Results}

-In this section we present our main result: under mild assumptions detailed below, LRR can \emph{exactly} recover both the row space of $X_0$ (i.e., the true SIM that encodes the subspace memberships of the samples) and the columns support of $C_0$ (i.e., the identities of the outliers) from $X$.
+In this section we show that, under mild assumptions, LRR can \emph{exactly} recover both the row space of $X_0$ (i.e., the true SIM that encodes the subspace memberships of the samples) and the columns support of $C_0$ (i.e., the identities of the outliers), from $X$, as we detail below.

-While several articles, e.g., \citet{Candes:2009:math,Candes:2009:JournalACM,xu:2010:nips}, have shown that the nuclear norm regularized optimization problems are powerful in dealing with corruptions including missed observations and outliers, it is considerably more challenging to establish the success conditions of LRR.
+While several articles, e.g., Cand{\`e}s and Recht (2009); Cand{\`e}s et al. (2009) and Xu et al. (2010), have proven that the nuclear norm regularized optimization problems are powerful in dealing with corruptions including missed observations and outliers, it is considerably more challenging to establish the success conditions of LRR.
 This is partly due to the bilinear interaction between the corrupted matrix $X=X_0+C_0$ and the unknown $Z$ in the equation $X_0+C_0=(X_0+C_0)Z+C$, which is essentially a matrix recovery task under a {\em noisy dictionary}, a topic not studied in literature to the best of our knowledge.
 Moreover, our goal is to recover {\em row space} from column-wise corruptions.
-This is a new task not addressed by previous RPCA and matrix recovery methods that mainly focus on recovering column space \citep{Candes:2009:JournalACM,Candes:2010:PIEEE,Candes:2009:math,devlin:1981,fernando:2001:iccv,Wright:2009:nips,xu:2010:nips}, and hence calls for new analysis tools.
+This is a new task not addressed by previous RPCA and matrix recovery methods that mainly focus on recovering column space (e.g., Cand{\`e}s et al., 2009; Cand{\`e}s and Plan, 2010; Cand{\`e}s and Recht, 2009; J. Devlin and Kettenring, 1981; Torre and Black, 2001; Wright et al., 2009; Xu et al., 2010), and hence calls for new analysis tools.